Coobbyo/CatlikeCodingTutorials/catlikecodingunitytutorials-movement-04-orbit-camera-1ad89ac3842d/README.md

-# Movement 03: Surface Contact
+# Movement 04: Orbit Camera

-[This is the third installment of a tutorial series about controlling the movement of a character.](https://catlikecoding.com/unity/tutorials/movement/surface-contact/) It's about refining how a sphere interacts with surfaces.
+[This is the fourth installment of a tutorial series about controlling the movement of a character.](https://catlikecoding.com/unity/tutorials/movement/orbit-camera/) This time we focus on the camera, creating an orbiting point of view from which we control the sphere.

 ## License